mrieker/hode/readme.txt

     Run drivers/iow56list.armv7l on the raspi to get the serial number for each one at a time.
     Label them A, C, I, D with little stickers and put the serial numbers in netgen/iow56sns.si.

-    When soldering the 2x20 stackable connectors to the boards, make sure they are mounted tightly on the boards so they will mate up when stacking the boards.

     When populating the main boards, start with the diodes as they are uniquely marked.
 Of course make sure the bands on the diodes match the bands on the board.
 Next do the 2.7K resistors as they are among the diodes.
 Next come the 680 resistors, they go near the transistor collector